. High in antioxidants

 .
-They have significant anti-inflammatory effect
+Significant anti-inflammatory effect

-As stated, berries are a famous antioxidant and antioxidants are quite often found in plant based foods, so any diet that is rich in fruit and vegetables is a great start in the fight against arthritis.
-What antioxidants do is essentially help repair and protect you against cell damage, and arthritis is fundamentally the wearing away and wear and tear of ageing joints, so it’s a perfect match.
+As stated, berries are a famous antioxidant and antioxidants are quite often found in plant based foods, so any diet that is rich in fruit and vegetables is a great start.
+What antioxidants do is essentially protect and repair cell damage and arthritis is essentially the wearing away of ageing joints, so it’s a perfect match.

 ‘Given the economic burden of obesity and related conditions, including knee OA, our study suggests that simple dietary intervention, i.e., the addition of berries, may have a significant impact on pain, inflammation, and overall quality of life in obese adults with OA.’

 NCBI: Dietary fruits and arthritis